West Chicago, IL 60185

 Major Products: Web offset heatset, coldset, sheetfed, flexo and UV/EB inks.
 CIC is also one of the largest blanket converters in the Midwest.

-Key Personnel: Richard Breen, CEO; Gregg Dahleen, president; Doug Anderson, VP of operations; Mary Dickey, CFO; Bradley Dahleen, VP of sales; Victor Dahleen, VP of strategic services.
+Key Personnel: Richard Breen, CEO; Gregg Dahleen, president; Doug Anderson, VP of product development; Scott Feigleson, CFO; John Pieranunzi, VP of sales and marketing; Victor Dahleen, VP of strategic services.

-Operating Facilities: West Chicago, IL; Minneapolis, MN; Milwaukee, WI; Swedesboro, NJ; Ontario, CA; Toronto, Canada.
+Operating Facilities: West Chicago, IL; Minneapolis, MN; Milwaukee, WI; Swedesboro, NJ; Fontana, CA.

 Comments: Central Ink Corporation had a solid year in 2014, overcoming the challenges facing the North American publication and commercial printing markets.
 Meanwhile, the company made an acquisition and formed a partnership to expand its sales globally.